 The natural resources around us provide a variety of sources of energy around us.
 During the Stone Age, it was wood.
 During the Iron Age, we had coal.
-In the modern age, we have Petroleum and Natural gas.
+In the modern age, we have fossil fuels like Petroleum and Natural gas.
 So how do we choose sources of energy?

 Good sources of energy should have the following qualities: